What is the Jewish War Veterans Foundation? How is it different from the Jewish War Veterans?

 Q: How does the application process work?

-Applicants are required to prove that their relative was a member of JWV, and once completed, the application must be sent to the member’s Post, which in turn signs the application and sends it to the Department.
+Applicants are required to prove that their relative was a member of JWV, and once completed, the application must be sent to the Department to which the members belonged.
 The Departments then vote on the top four applicants, whose applications are then forwarded to the National office in Washington, D.C. for holding until the Annual National Convention, where the final winners are decided.

 **The Jewish War Veterans is organized in Departments at the state or geographic level.
 Within each Department are Posts, which are geographically located and must contain at least ten members.
 If there are not enough Posts within a specific state to qualify for a Department, then it merges with other areas.
 For example, there is no Department of Georgia.
 Instead, there is the Department of the Southeast.